utkarshware/My_Portfolio_website/README.md

 - Place project images in `assets/images/` and reference them with relative paths (e.g., `assets/images/your-image.webp`).
 - Portraits for the hero can live in the same folder (e.g., `assets/images/myimage.jpg`) and be referenced via `profile.photo`.
 - Place icons in `assets/icons/`.
-The script expects file names matching social names (github.svg, linkedin.svg, twitter.svg).
+Add them as SVG or PNG and point to them with the optional `icon` field under `socials`.

 ---